learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-04-12-setting-up-jekyll.md

  <!--more-->

-As we are using GitHub as hosting servic for our Git repositories, we decided to use their offered service [GitHub Pages](https://pages.github.com) to create a Blog, with the advantage that we don't need an additional server to host this it.
-GitHub provides for each repository the oppertunity to build a website.
+As we are using GitHub as hosting service for our Git repositories, we decided to use their offered service [GitHub Pages](https://pages.github.com) to create a Blog, with the advantage that we don't need an additional server to host this.
+GitHub provides for each repository the opportunity to build a website.
 For this, a new repository has to be created and named `NAME.github.io`, where *NAME* is your repository name (or username and organization name respectively when you want to create a website for yourself or for your organisation) on GitHub.

 To build the actual Blog, we are using [Jekyll](http://jekyllrb.com).
 Jekyll is an open-source software to create static websites and it is supported by GitHub.
 The source-code of the Jekyll website is pushed into the GitHub repository and automatically build to a static website and published on the specified URL.
 To edit the blog, simply checkout the repository, edit the desired files, commit and push them back.
 That's it!